Ursa (DC Comics): Comics

-Until 2006, the character of Ursa had never appeared in the Superman comic books, but a similar character, named Faora, made several appearances in the Pre-Crisis Superman comics.
-Faora was a Phantom Zone villain who first appeared in Action Comics #471 (May, 1977).
-Like Ursa, Faora hates all members of the male sex and was in fact sentenced to the Phantom Zone for "wantonly causing the death of 23 Kryptonian men in her own male concentration camp."
+Until 2006, the character of Ursa never appeared in the Superman comic books, but a similar character, named Faora, made several appearances in pre-Crisis Superman comics.
+Faora was a Phantom Zone villain who first appeared in Action Comics #471 (May 1977), Faora was introduced in the comics while the films were in production.
+Like Ursa, Faora hates men, with her being imprisoned in the Phantom Zone for killing 23 men in a concentration camp.

 In JSA Classified #3, Power Girl (who was unsure about her true origins, at the time) was confronted by an escaped prisoner, from the Phantom Zone.
-He claimed that Power Girl's true identity, is Ursa, who had escaped the Zone with their help and promised to help the others escape.
+He claimed that Power Girl's true identity is Ursa, who had escaped the Zone with their help and promised to help the others escape.
 However, the prisoner was later revealed to be an illusion, created by the Psycho-Pirate.

-Action Comics #845 (January 2007), which is the second part of the "Last Son" arc by Geoff Johns & Richard Donner, finally introduced Ursa to the Superman comic book canon.
-This version of her contains elements similar to the originally released version of Superman II (even though Donner is co-writing this arc) where she is in love with Zod.
-Zod and Ursa are the parents of the Kryptonian boy that Superman and Lois Lane adopted.
+Action Comics #845 (January 2007), the second part of the "Last Son" arc by Geoff Johns and Richard Donner, introduced Ursa to the Superman comic book canon.
+This version of her contains elements similar to the originally released version of Superman II where she is in love with Zod.
+Zod and Ursa are the parents of Lor-Zod, a Kryptonian boy who Superman and Lois Lane adopted and named Chris Kent.

-In a flashback in Action Comic Annual #10 a fleshed out retelling of the story told in Superman II partly aligned her story to her movie counterpart.
+Action Comics Annual #10 explores the backstory of the comic version of Ursa similar to her film counterpart.
 Lover of General Zod, and part of the Kryptonian guard, she believed that Non and Jor-El were right about Krypton's final fate, and sought to rebel against the Council.
 When Non was kidnapped, lobotomized and turned into a brute with minimal intelligence and unable to speak, Zod and Ursa snapped, instigating open rebellion, while Jor-El surrendered to the Council, eventually using the Phantom Zone projector upon the trio during the trial seen in the movie.
 Ursa stayed loyal to Zod, even in their "exile", and believing that Jor-El should have been able to save Krypton, or at least his lineage, agreed with Zod in pursuing and taking vengeance over the House of El.